 Administrative and Investment Fees - The Trust contracted with a program administrator ("Administrator") to oversee the operations of the Trust.
-The Trust contracts with a third-party service provider for custody and record keeping services.
+The Trust contracts with third-party service providers for custody and record keeping services.
 The costs for the services of the Administrator are accrued and charged as administrative expenses.
-Investment manager fees and fees for the third-party service provider paid directly by the participants are accrued and recognized as investment expenses.
+Third-party service provider fees are paid for by the Administrator out of funds collected from the participants for the administrative fee.
+Investment manager fees are accrued and record and record as investment expenses.
 The Board of Trustees approves administrative and investment fees.

-The Trust contracts with an investment consultant to assist in developing investment policy guidelines, including asset class choices, asset allocation targets and risk diversification, and to perform ongoing monitoring of the investment managers.
+In fiscal year 2023, the Administrator created and filled a Director of Investments position.
+The Trust utilizes the internal Director of Investments and contracts with an external investment consultant to assist in developing investment policy guidelines, including asset class choices, asset allocation targets and risk diversification, and to perform ongoing monitoring of the investment managers.
 The costs for the investment consultant are paid by the program Administrator and are included in the program administration fee that is paid to the Administrator.

 Administrative fees are assessed on a quarterly basis in arrears for the costs of administering the Trust.
-The program administration fee is applied on a sliding scale based upon each participant's net asset value at the beginning of the preceding quarter in addition to the weighted value of any contributions made during the preceding quarter.
-The fee is inclusive of all costs of program administration.
-Investment fees include investment manager fees and custody fees incurred directly by participants.
-Custody fees incurred by participants are assessed on a quarterly basis in arrears and are deducted from each participant's account.
-The process for deducting investment management fees varies by asset manager; however, the participants pay the investment management fees.
-Based on the Trust's June 30, 2022 market value, the total administrative fees incurred during the fiscal year were approximately 0.07% (7 basis points).
-Based on the Trust's June 30, 2022 market value, the investment-related expenses incurred were approximately 0.51% (15 basis points).
+The program administration fee is applied on a sliding scale based upon each participant's net asset value at the beginning of the preceding quarter in addition to the time-weighted value of any contributions made during the preceding quarter.
+The fee is inclusive of all costs of program administration and custody, record-keeping, and investment consulting expenses.
+Investment fees include investment manager fees.
+The process for deducting investment management fees varies by asset manager; however, the participants ultimately pay the investment management fees, which are deducted at the portfolio level.
+Based on the Trust's June 30, 2024, market value, the total administrative fees incurred during the fiscal year were approximately 0.06% (6 basis points).
+Based on the Trust's June 30, 2024, market value, the investment-related expenses incurred were approximately 0.59% (59 basis points).